WebDevStudios/CLI-Cheat-Sheet/git-commands.md

 `git reset --hard HEAD` - Discard all local changes in your working directory.

-`get checkout .` - Discard all local changes in your working directory by checking out the committed versions of all files
+`get checkout -f` - Discard all local changes in your working directory. (same behavior as `git reset --hard HEAD`)

 `git checkout HEAD <file-name>` - Discard local changes in a specific file.